Charles M. Schulz

-Charles Monroe "Sparky" Schulz (/ʃʌlz/ SHULZ; November 26, 1922 – February 12, 2000) was an American cartoonist who created the long-running comic strip Peanuts, which features the characters Charlie Brown and Snoopy.
+Charles Monroe "Sparky" Schulz (/ʃʌlz/ SHULZ; November 26, 1922 – February 12, 2000) was an American cartoonist who created the comic strip Peanuts, featuring the characters Charlie Brown and Snoopy.

 Schulz was born in Minneapolis, Minnesota, and developed an interest in drawing while growing up in Saint Paul.
 He was conscripted in 1943 and served in the United States Army during the final years of World War II.
 After returning to Minnesota, Schulz began his comic strip career with Li'l Folks in 1947.

 In 1950, Schulz redeveloped Li'l Folks as a four-panel comic strip and submitted it to United Features Syndicate, who renamed it Peanuts and began publishing that October.
 Schulz relocated to Northern California with his family in 1958.
 Beginning with A Charlie Brown Christmas in 1965, he helped write several animated television specials and four animated films based on his characters.
 He continued drawing Peanuts until his death in 2000.

-Schulz is regarded as one of the most influential cartoonists in history, influencing other cartoonists including Jim Davis, Murray Ball, Bill Watterson, Matt Groening and Dav Pilkey.
+Schulz is regarded as one of the most influential cartoonists in history, inspiring many cartoonists including Jim Davis, Murray Ball, Bill Watterson, Jeff Smith, Matt Groening, and Dav Pilkey as well as animators like Oscar-nominee Don Hertzfeldt and The Peanuts Movie (2015) director Steve Martino.
 He was inducted into the United States Hockey Hall of Fame in 1983 and the Hollywood Walk of Fame in 1996, and was posthumously inducted into the United States Figure Skating Hall of Fame in 2007.